 Overnight in Genoa

 Today you will explore the less known part of the Italian Riviera, from Genoa toward France.
-Accompanied by your insider guide and private driver, in about 1 hour drive you will reach the amazing village of Finalborgo, a hidden gem, still completely surrounded by Medieval walls and dominated by 2 castles.
+Accompanied by your insider guide, in about a 1-hour drive from Genoa (private driver not included) you will reach the amazing village of Finalborgo, a hidden gem, still completely surrounded by Medieval walls and dominated by 2 castles.
 Taking a stroll in the narrow alleyways and small squares will make you step back in time.

 Overnight in Genoa